mhartl/git-utils/README.md

 This repo contains some Git utility scripts.
 The only dependency is Git.
 The highlights are `git open`, `git pull-request`, `git push-branch`, and `git undo`, which you'll never understand how you did without.

+The commands are especially useful when combined with [pivotal-github](https://github.com/mhartl/pivotal-github) gem (which, despite its name, also works with Bitbucket).

 ## Commands

 * `git amend`: alias for `git commit --amend`